35 Easy RV Meals: Mastering the Art of Cooking on Wheels | The Roving Foleys

 This works especially well if you are going on a long trip.
 You can even cook extra and freeze it for later use.
 (You don’t want to end up eating the same meal a hundred times!!)

-If you plan your meals ahead of time you can also make a shopping list.
+If you plan your camping meals ahead of time you can also make a shopping list.
 That way you don’t forget anything at the grocery store.
 If you choose easy recipes that are freezer friendly, this works well too too!

 I freeze food quite often for quick use on travel day (you just never know when you will be delayed and end up getting in late.)